wrahool/coexposuRe/README.md

 The ideas underpinning `coexposuRe` are available in this paper:

 > Mukerjee, S. (2021).
-A systematic comparison of community detection algorithms for measuring selective exposure in co-exposure networks.
-Scientific Reports, 11(1), 1-11.
+A systematic comparison of community detection algorithms for measuring selective exposure in co-exposure networks. *Scientific Reports*, 11(1), 1-11.

 To install `coexposuRe`, run `install_github("wrahool/coexposuRe")` in the R console.
 The `install_github` function is available in the `devtools` package, which needs to be installed by running `install.packages("devtools")` and included using `library(devtools)`.